Need help? Report fraud on 0800 110 929

 If you suspect that you have been a victim of fraud, or that your details have been compromised, do the following:

-• Block your card on the Money app.
-You can temporarily stop your card using the freeze-or-unfreeze function.
+• Block your card using the freeze/unfreeze function on the Money app.

-• Change your Nedbank ID username and passwords on the Money app immediately if you suspect that your Online Banking details have been compromised.
+• Change your Nedbank ID username and password on the Money app immediately.

 Follow this online shopping guide to keep fraudsters at bay: